Satna: Airways

 Satna has an airport named Bharhut Airport, built in 1970.
-Closest major airport is in Allahabad in Uttar Pradesh, which is approximately 192 kilometers from Satna.
+The closest major airport is in Allahabad in Uttar Pradesh, which is approximately 192 kilometres from Satna.
 The nearest major airport to Satna in the state is Jabalpur Airport which is approximately 200 kilometres from the city.
 Another airport is Khajuraho airport (HJR) which is approximately 112-kilometre from city.

 Education

 Satna has a literacy rate of 63.8% according to the 2011 Census;.
 India's first, little known, rural university in Chitrakoot Mahatma Gandhi Chitrakoot Gramoday Vishwavidyalaya was established in 1991.
 It is one of sixteen state government universities in Madhya Pradesh.
 AKS University is a private university established in 2011 in the city.